BIAPT/EEGsonic/resonance_gui/flask-app/readme.md

 ### Making Contrast on Different Orders of Magnitude

 One of the most difficult things to figure out for Resonance was how to have audible changes in response to both small- and large-range variations of a signal.
 One thing that music is very good for is to be able to make contrasts at different time-scales and to have both micro- and macro-variations.

+I am using pitch a lot for large-scale structure - the harp, piano, synth, etc go from low to high.

+### How You Could Do Harmony

+Another very noticeable way that you could vary the timbre or harmony would be to have matching sound-files in different modes/keys/instruments, etc. If you take a soundfile as it's currently defined, duplicate it with exactly the same inputs, assign a soundfile of the same duration with a different harmony/timbre, then add another volume input to both, related to the new feature you want to code for.
+That way, the looping point and the volume will be the same for either track, and you could hear a cross-fade in timbre between the two Tracks.

 ### Troubleshooting